aniqatc/css-100/entries/010/README.md

 **Difference between `outline` and `border` property**:

-- `border` is computed along with the width/height of the element; can style individual sides
+- `border` is computed along with the width/height of the element; it's part of the box model (goes between margin & padding); can style individual sides
 - `outline` is drawn outside of the element and do not take up any space; cannot style individual sides

 #### Conic-gradients